Griffeen River – Lucan’s heritage walk

 Practical Information

-Griffeen Valley Park is open year‑round, with seasonal opening hours that extend later in the summer months:
+Griffeen Valley Park is open year-round, with seasonal opening hours that extend later during the summer months:

 Month(s)Opening Times